joshbegley/nyt-latest/README.md

 https://nytimes.com/reuters/2020/05/10/nyregion/10reuters-health-coronavirus-newyork.html?searchResultPosition=7

 **Paramedics, Strained in the Hot Zone, Pull Back From CPR**\
 `Their mission is to save lives at any cost.
-But in New Jersey, so many emergency workers have been infected with the coronavirus that some units are holding off on risky procedures like CPR.`\
+But in New Jersey, the coronavirus has sickened so many emergency workers that some units are holding off on risky procedures like CPR.`\
 https://nytimes.com/2020/05/10/nyregion/paramedics-cpr-coronavirus.html?searchResultPosition=8

 **‘Scary to Go to Work’: White House Races to Contain Virus in Its Ranks**\